lubosmato/esp32-essentials/readme.md

 # Essentials for ESP32
-C++17 ESP-IDF component with boilerplate for WiFi, MQTT, configuration, persitent storage and device info.
+C++17 ESP-IDF v4.1 component with boilerplate for WiFi, MQTT, configuration, persitent storage and device info.

 # How to use

+0. Download esp-idf v4.1.
+There is a handy [extension](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension) for `VSCode` which installs all stuff you need.

 1. Add this repo as a submodule into `components` folder:
     ```bash
     cd my-esp-idf-project/